yuetianluo/tensor-visual-package/README.md

-# tensor-visual-package
+#  tevis (a *te*nsor-*vis*ual-package)

-This is a tensor visualization package which is useful to draw some simple tensor plots.
+Tevis is a tensor visualization package which is useful to draw some simple tensor plots.
+And the name of "Tevis" is also inspired by a famous game "Tetris".
+And we are now playing 3-d version "Tetris".
 Here are some plots: https://github.com/yuetianluo/tensor-visual-package/wiki

 For the tutorial, you can take a look at the tensor_visual_tutorial.pdf file in the tutorial folder.